 Please call us for more information about the services we offer

-Select Hatching Egg (November through May) We are now offering a limited amount of Hatching Eggs.
-Orpington-Maran-Blue Laced Red Wyandotte are $75.00 per dozen plus extras includes USPS Priority Shipping within the Continental USA (Special consideration for 4-H and School Teachers class room projects) German Deathlayer are $150.00 10 + 2 FREE and Hmong are $75.00 for 6 eggs includes USPS Priority Shipping within the Continental USA..
+Select Hatching Egg (Nov through May) We are now offering a limited amount of Hatching Eggs.
+Orpington-Maran-CCL-Olive Egger are $3 each up to 18 eggs per order + $25 USPS Priority Shipping within the Continental USA (Special consideration for 4-H and School Teachers class room projects) German Deathlayer are $150.00 10 + 2 FREE PLUS $35 USPS Priority Shipping, Insulated box and Foam padding and Hmong are $65.00 for 4 eggs PLUS $25 USPS Priority Shipping within the Continental USA..

 Poultry Processing MAX BIRDS PER DAY IS 25.
 Cost: $2.50 each up to 7 lbs, All birds over 7 lbs will be charged .50 per pound.
 You provide a ice chest big enough to carry the processed birds home, the freezer bags and depending on the total number of birds being processed, 4 to 8 LARGE bags of ice, we'll do the rest.